MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Related Work

-Both supervised and unsupervised approaches to behavior analysis have been developed.
-Supervised behavior models are trained to identify human-defined behaviors-of-interest~\cite{burgos2012social,hong2015automated,segalin2020mouse,sun2021multi}, often using frame-by-frame behavior annotations from domain experts.
-Another group of work discovers behaviors without human annotations, using unsupervised and self-supervised methods~\cite{hsu2020b,wiltschko2015mapping,berman2014mapping,luxem2020identifying,calhoun2019unsupervised}, based on learning latent structures from behavioral data.
-The learned representation may be continuous~\cite{sun2020task}, or discrete, such as when discovering behavior motifs~\cite{luxem2020identifying,wiltschko2015mapping}.
+Supervised behavior models have been trained to identify human-defined behaviors-of-interest~\cite{hong2015automated,segalin2020mouse, marks2022deep,kabra2013jaaba}, often using frame-by-frame behavior annotations from domain experts.
+Another body of work discovers behaviors without human annotations, using unsupervised and self-supervised methods~\cite{berman2014mapping,wiltschko2015mapping,hsu2020b,luxem2020identifying,calhoun2019unsupervised} that learn the latent structure of behavioral data.
+The learned representation may be continuous~\cite{sun2020task}, or discrete, such as when discovering behavior motifs~\cite{berman2014mapping,wiltschko2015mapping,hsu2020b}.
 There currently does not exist a unified behavioral representation learning dataset that can compare these models across a broad range of behavior analysis settings.
-Here, we propose a new dataset with multiple organisms and analysis tasks based on scientific applications for evaluating the performance of self-supervised and unsupervised learning methods.
+Here, we propose MABe 2022 for evaluating the performance of these representation learning methods.

-\textbf{Representation Learning.} Representation learning for visual~\cite{gidaris2018unsupervised,chen2020simple,oord2018representation,kolesnikov2019revisiting,han2019video} and trajectory data~\cite{sun2020task,zhan2021unsupervised,luxem2020identifying} has led to effective representations for a variety of tasks, such as for image classification~\cite{chen2020simple}, speech recognition~\cite{oord2018representation}, and behavior classification~\cite{sun2020task}.
-In these works, many different unsupervised and self-supervised methods have been developed, such as classifying image rotations~\cite{gidaris2018unsupervised}, predicting future observations~\cite{oord2018representation}, contrastive learning with image augmentations~\cite{chen2020simple}, and decoding programmatic attributes~\cite{sun2020task}.
+\textbf{Work in Representation Learning.} Representation learning for visual~\cite{gidaris2018unsupervised,chen2020simple,oord2018representation,kolesnikov2019revisiting,han2019video} and trajectory data~\cite{sun2020task,zhan2021unsupervised} has been applied to a variety of tasks, such as for image classification~\cite{chen2020simple}, speech recognition~\cite{oord2018representation}, and behavior classification~\cite{sun2020task}.
+In these works, many different unsupervised / self-supervised methods have been developed, employing various pretext tasks to pre-train a model, such as classifying image rotations~\cite{gidaris2018unsupervised}, predicting future observations~\cite{oord2018representation}, contrastive learning with image augmentations~\cite{chen2020simple}, and decoding programmatic attributes~\cite{sun2020task}.
 The quality of learned representations is often evaluated on downstream tasks.